"Sondheim by the Shore"

 Patrons are invited to bring their own refreshments or coolers.

-Patrons must wear masks while entering the venue or leaving their pod to use the restroom.
+Masks are optional.
+Unvaccinated patrons are encouraged to wear masks while entering the venue or leaving their pod to use the restroom.

 Hand sanitizing stations will be available outside the lobby entrance and the restrooms.